Van-Ziegelstein/Shadow-Tune/README.md

   * This ties into the decision of not implementing persistent HTTP connections.
 Right now the server will close the connection after every response.
-This is of course more primitive than the modern HTTP standard demands, but it was deemed adequate for the small-scale transmissions that Shadow-Tune is going to produce over the course of a session (or at least the original reasoning went somewhat along those lines.)
+This is of course more primitive than the modern HTTP standard demands, but it was deemed adequate for the small-scale transmissions that *Shadow-Tune* is going to produce over the course of a session (or at least the original reasoning went somewhat along those lines.)
 Implementing true keep-alive connections would introduce more complexity into the code and it is thus still "under consideration".
 However, going the simpler route seems to have introduced problems as well.
   Requests with apparently empty content have been observed after closing a connection, and with reference to the "phenomenon" described above, it could be that certain browsers react with a reload request to such an event.

   * This is not as much an issue but a design decision: in its current shape the server is not multithreaded.
 As a consequence, it doesn't work through requests in parallel but in sequential order.
-So far this approach seems to be sufficient for Shadow-
+So far this approach seems to be sufficient for the program's transmission requirements.
-  Tune's transmission requirements.

-  * Last but not least it should be evident from the above description that Shadow-Tune's server implementation has been tailored for a very specific and (more important) **local** use case. **Do not try to deploy this thing over the network**, as security is not enforced in the code!
+  * Last but not least, it should be evident from the above description that *Shadow-Tune*'s server implementation has been tailored for a very specific and (more important) **local** use case. **Do not try to deploy this thing over the network**, as security is not enforced in the code!

-  * This final point can't  be stressed enough: basic user input validation is performed, but Shadow-Tune was not designed to operate as a CGI-script.
+  * This final point can't  be stressed enough: basic user input validation is performed, but *Shadow-Tune* was not designed to operate as a CGI-script.
 Specifically, the working directory and environment variables are **not sanitized** to harden against exploitation.